lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 As we can see, compactness measures need not always agree with spatial diversity, particularly in the case study of Idaho.
 Intuitively, this seems to make sense: spatial diversity tries to put similar people together, and people who live in the same area are often, but not always, similar.
-It is also encouraging that the difference compactness
+In sum, the plans with the highest compactness scores do not always look like the plans with the highest spatial diversity score, and different compactness measures do not always agree on what the "best" plan looks like.

 ### Compactness measures largely agree with one another, but human compactness less so

-Despite the fact that compactness measures can result in radically different-looking plans, as shown in the previous section, compactness measures largely agree with one another.
-By looking at the correlations between different compactness measures, I find that a plan that scores highly on one compactness metric will likely score highly on another.
+Despite the fact that compactness measures can result in radically different-looking plans---as shown in the previous section---compactness measures largely agree with one another.
+I examine the correlations between different compactness measures and find that a plan that scores highly on one compactness metric will likely score highly on another.
 The correlations are strongest between the three geometric compactness measures, and lower (but still significantly positive) between the geometric and human compactness measures.
+I made a point *not* to aggregate all the observations from each state into a pooled data set, because looking at the aggregate results can be highly misleading if there is a single outlier state that biases the results.

-One way to visualise these correlations is through the use of a heatmap.
-Figure
+Figure \ref{connecticut_corr} plots the correlation coefficients between compactness metrics for the state of Connecticut.
+We first observe the correlation coefficients between spatial diversity (sd) and the compactness metrics.
+Human compactness has a negative correlation with spatial diversity, with the other compactness metrics having a somewhat smaller correlation.
-\ref{connecticut_corr} plots the correlation coefficients between each pair of metrics.
-Firstly, we can see the correlation coefficients between spatial diversity (sd) and the compactness metrics.
-Here, it seems like human compactness has a significant negative correlation with spatial diversity, with the other compactness metrics having little correlation.
-We can also see that the correlation between human compactness and geometric compactness measures are somewhat lower (~0.46) than the correlations between different geometric measures.
-I made a point not to aggregate all the observations from each state into a pooled data set, because looking at the aggregate results can be highly misleading if there is a single outlier state that biases the results.
+Additionally, while the compactness measures all correlate positively with one another, the correlation between human compactness and geometric compactness measures are somewhat lower (~0.46) than the correlations between the geometric measures.

 ![Correlation heatmap of Connecticut
 \label{connecticut_corr}](../30_results/corr_matrix_connecticut.png)

-This finding is somewhat surprising and nonobvious.
+This finding is nonobvious but encouraging.
 We would expect the different geometric compactness measures to track each other very closely as they are measuring very similar things.
 It is much less obvious, however, that purely geometric measures would agree with a metric that measures driving durations between points.
 This result is encouraging because it shows that these metrics are able to get at the same concept of compactness despite having completely different theoretical backgrounds.

-While the compactness measures largely agree with each other in most of the states, they are not unanimous.
+While the compactness measures largely correlate with each other in most of the states, they are not unanimous.
 The correlation heatmap of Utah shows a case where human compactness and the other geometric measures disagree.
 Here, the correlation between geometric compactness measures is very high (0.89---almost